 Advice from Bank Personnel

 Bank managers, ‘Relationship Managers, etc. are another large group of ‘advisors’.
-A lot of persons that you meet in typical bank seek to guide you in your personal finance.
+A lot of persons that you meet in a typical bank seek to guide you in your personal finance.
 Since they often have a good idea about your money situation, they can use the information to steer you towards specific products.
 In almost all these situations, they are seeking to maximize the gains of the bank, and are not looking out for your benefits.

 You can read this conference paper from Monika Halan and Renuka Sane for a glimpse into the losses suffered by investors because of this ‘selling’.
 Misled and mis-sold: Financial misbehaviour by retail banks?
 Public sector banks may be less harmful as they seem to steer people towards Fixed Deposits – while these give lower returns, they are well known, and the returns are steady.
 Most of the private sector banks pitch insurance products like ULIPs and pension plans.
 Shockingly, hardly any correct information was provided on insurance products when they were being sold to the customers.
-At least the overselling of insurance can be fixed if the regulations are more strictly implemented.
+The overselling and mis-selling of insurance can be fixed if the regulations are more strictly implemented.
 Compared to an individual agent, a bank has much more to lose – reputation, trust, insurance commissions, etc. Below are quotes from the research paper.

 In private sector banks with high sales incentives, the high commission product is recommended.
 In public sector banks, where there are deposit mobilisation targets, fixed deposits are recommended.
 Banks rarely make voluntary disclosures on product features.
 When specifically requested, information provided is inaccurate or incomplete.
 Our results demonstrate the challenges of mandating disclosures when buyers have little understanding of the relevance of product characteristics,and distributors are themselves ignorant or influenced by incentives.